 Download this cleaning tool to computer and try it to fix your Safari problem in iOS 11/10 by removing caches, cookies, history or other junks on iPhone iPad.

 You know, to fix iOS problems and bugs and improve performance, Apple always continually release some iOS versions after the official final iOS version.
-Just like now, Apple released the latest iOS 10.3 to public.
-This new update brings us a new Apple ID profile in Settings, and AirPods owners can find their AidPods by making a sound on one or both AirPods with Find My iPhone, etc.
+Just like now, Apple released the latest iOS 10.3.3 to public.
+And iOS 11 is also coming soon.
+The new update brings us a new Apple ID profile in Settings, and AirPods owners can find their AidPods by making a sound on one or both AirPods with Find My iPhone, etc.

 However, new update always means new problems or bugs.
-In this post, we will talk about Safari problems after updating to iOS 10/10.1/10.2/10.3, and offer some basic tips to fix Safari not working on iPhone iPad.
+In this post, we will talk about Safari problems after updating to iOS 10.3.3, or even the latest version of iOS 11, and offer some basic tips to fix Safari not working on iPhone iPad.

-After updating to iOS 10, iOS testers and developers reported some Safari issues, such as Safari content blocker doesn't work, Safari crashes often and Website interface is broken in Safari.
+After updating iOS, iOS testers and developers reported some Safari issues, such as Safari content blocker doesn't work, Safari crashes often and Website interface is broken in Safari.

 If you are one of old iOS device users who have been using iPhone iPad for years, you may know that Safari problem is one of common iOS problems and there are some basic tips every iOS user could have a try when meeting this problem.
 Then, what are these tips?
 Now, let's have a look by following this post.

 If your safari goes blank or accidently crashes on your iPhone iPad or iPod touch after iOS 10 or iOS 11 udpate, you can try to change a different Network and try again.
 And you should make sure that your device is well connected to the Internet, no matter Wi-Fi or Cellular Network.
 If you are using Wi-Fi, make sure your router is connected to Internet and DNS settings are correct.